 South Manitou has been a part of the Sleeping Bear Dunes National Lakeshore since the 1970s, but it was once a thriving island community with farms, a schoolhouse, a manned lighthouse and life-saving station.
 Jeep tours (sign-up is aboard the ferry) guide you past the remnants of this life gone by.

 Another option?
 Head out on foot to the spectacular view of the Francisco Morazan shipwreck.
 Stop at the visitors center for trail maps, then get trekking the 2.5 miles to where the ruined freighter has loomed just offshore since it ran aground during a snowstorm in December of 1960.
 Hike another half mile and you’re in the Valley of the Giants, a grove of ancient white cedars – some more than 500 years old.

 North Manitou Island embraces about 23 square miles of classic Northern Michigan terrain: 400-foot-high dunes on the northwest corner, flat beaches on the southeast corner, and in between, forests of can’t-get-your-arms-around-them hemlock, beech, maple and oak.
 One extra-special treat is the shimmery Lake Manitou – an easy wade loaded with huge and hungry smallmouth bass.
 More than 20 miles of gentle trail, plus 20 miles of beach.

-Find more information about camping on North Manitou Island at MyNorth’s guide to camping at the Sleeping Bear Dunes.
+Find more information on camping on the Manitou Islands, check out MyNorth’s guide to camping at Sleeping Bear Dunes.